rishabh-ml/rishabh-ml.github.io/README.md

 # rishabh-ml.github.io
-Hey Floks, This is the Repo of my portfolio website.
+Hey Folks, This is the Repo of my portfolio website.